resgateio/resgate/docs/res-service-protocol.md

 ## Response
-When a request is received by a service, it should send a response as a JSON object with one of the following members:
+When a request is received by a service, it should send a response as a JSON object.
+The object MUST have one of the following members, dependent upon wether the response is a successful *result*, a *resource*, or an *error*:

 **result**
 Is REQUIRED on success if **resource** is not set.